Frank Bradford begins:

 If CTC goes out then everything stops.
 Its different now.
 When I was there you didn't use the radio...could not move on a radio.
 The only way you could move on a radio was train order territory and you went through an operator first.
 You didn't do it directly with the dispatcher.
 Of course you could move slow speed because the dispatcher can give you permission to run a red signal and move onto the next block and the next block you have to stop.
 Of course they could do it by radio now block to block but back at that time....as a matter of fact east of Colton that was the way you had contact with the dispatcher was by radio.

 He could give you permisson to run from El Casco to Beaumont and then from Beaumont to Banning and then Pershing to Banning and Banning to Cabazon but you'd have to get permission and you couldn't go over 20mph.
 These darn things of how rules are made sometimes is interesting.
 They used to have a rule that you were supose to see the train order signal in reposition and...then you had to see it clear first...you had to see it red, that's it.
 And then as you got closer you had to see it clear.
 If it was clear first then you had to stop.
 And of course the Union Pacific would blow "Toot toot toot" as they approached and when the operator heard that then he would drop the signal.
 But with trains at high speed that dosen't work very well.
 So now if its clear you go by.
 If you have an order for any train going in the same direction well then you had to have a red signal.
 It didn't make any difference whether it was the train you had orders for or not.
-In other words if you were holding orders for a train going westward you had to be ready for any westward train and if there was a train coming before the orders Clip Art were for then you would hand them up a clearance and say no orders.
+In other words if you were holding orders for a train going westward you had to be ready for any westward train and if there was a train coming before the orders were for then you would hand them up a clearance and say no orders.
 Some roads, which went back to when they used telegraph, they would have that "SD" which meant that before the dispatcher could transmit an order you would transmit "SD" which meant signal displayed which meant you knew there was a red signal there.
 This thing of having to get a clearance if you saw a green signal without the red.
 First the crew transmits to each other the indication of all signals.
 If it was "Two down" which meant clear on the board in both directions it means nobodys home.
 One night the trainmaster was up at Ventura and so he cleared the trainorder signal for a westbound train, for #75 which at that time was really SP's pride and joy.
 And it was really a real fine train, one of the best in the country, so anyway #75 came along and here's a clear signal and of course the other side is red so the train stopped and went back to get a clearance and the trainmaster came up and says, "Just a test go ahead."
 And the engineer said, "I can't go ahead, I have to have a clearance.
 I can't take your word you know that its a test.
 The rule book says if it is clear, and it was clear when I first saw it, I have to have a clearance."
 So they had to hop on down and get the operator out of bed to come down and issue a clearance.
 Trainmasters do some things that aren't right too.

 Another thing..the way they change rule books sometimes.
 I had a rule book up there that says that on finding a burning red fussee the train will reduce speed to 12mph or will not go in excess of 12mph for I think it was 3/4 of a mile at that time.
 That it would reduce speed anyway to 12mph "Run with caution" which at that time was 12mph.
 They were pulling a test on a crew so the train was in the siding and when the train started why the trainmaster lit his fussee and when the train went by the fussee he was at 40mph he kept on going at 40mph.
 So they had them in and criticized them, quite a bit of criticism.
 So he said, "No, when I was pulling out of the siding when I first saw the fussee I wasn't going 12mph pulling out of the siding.
 I may have been going 40mph when I got to the fussee but when I first saw it I was going going 12mph."
 They used to have these things in the rulebooks that would tell you how some of these thing changed and I was up in the San Joaquin Valley where you can see for miles and miles.
 The operator had a clear signal for the train that was due to drive on by.
 So anyway this worked out but they had cleared the signal that was ahead of them and been red and they just left it clear.
 But you could see the darn signal for 6 or 8 miles cause it was back in the country and was red when he saw it back there 6 or 8 miles behind.
 Then they had another one up on the Rio Grande Division where their rule was that if you got a "Run Ahead" order of a train and then you were delayed so that the train you had a "Run Ahead" on passed you it said that order is anulled or words to that effect.
 So they had this thing where this train leaving Tucumcari had a run ahead order that says, "Extra 'whatever' ahead of #43 Terasota to Flamenco."
 Well before they got to Flamenco they had a problem.
 They also had another order that said "Extra 'so forth and so on' meet #962" at some other station somewhere betwen Tucumcari and Terasota.
 So anyway, this train got a hotbox not to long after it left Tucumcari so they had to run ahead of #43 quite a bit farther down but #43 went ahead of them so after #43 went this train pulled on out of the siding.
 Say it had this meet with #962 at Flamenco but when it got to Flamenco they just kept right on going.
 So they met #962 somewhere way out in the country.
 Well, they pulled them "out of service" right now.
 They got back in service with pay because the rule book said that if the second named train passes the first named train this order becomes void.
 So it was alright because that meant when he went around the order was void.
 They changed that rule or that part of the order so that dosen't happen again.